 "Therefore, it’s difficult to grow organic coffee in the sun," Craves added.
 The environmental benefits of growing coffee in the shade, as nature intended, include reduced soil erosion, fewer weeds and a better-quality product.

 What types of coffee beans can be produced organically?

-Both arabica beans (the smoother, generally regarded as tastier ones) and robusta beans (the bolder, higher-caffeine ones) can be produced organically, and the Death Wish blend incorporates both types of organic coffee beans.
+Both arabica beans (the smoother, generally regarded as tastier ones) and robusta beans (the bolder, higher-caffeine ones) can be produced organically, and the Death Wish Coffee blends incorporate both types of organic coffee beans.

 Robusta plants tend to be better able to withstand heat and humidity.
-However, they also contain a whopping 30 to 50 percent more caffeine than an arabica bean, which makes them a crucial component of the World’s Strongest Coffee.
+However, they also contain a whopping 30 to 50 percent more caffeine than an arabica bean, which makes them a crucial component of Death Wish Coffee.